Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 ## Step 4: Restarting the server

-Once the configuration is completed, restart your OpenProject and Apache2 server with `service openproject restart` and  `service apache2 restart` .
+Once the configuration is completed, restart your ProyeksiApp and Apache2 server with `service openproject restart` and  `service apache2 restart` .
 Again these commands might differ depending on your Linux distribution.

 ## Step 5: Logging in

-From there on, you will be forced to the Kerberos login flow whenever accessing OpenProject.
+From there on, you will be forced to the Kerberos login flow whenever accessing ProyeksiApp.
 For existing users that will be found by their login attribute provided in the `X-Authenticated-User`, they will be automatically logged in.

 For non-existing users, if you have an LDAP configured with automatic user registration activated (check out our [LDAP authentication guide](../../../system-admin-guide/authentication/ldap-authentication/) for that), users will be created automatically with the attributes retrieved from the LDAP.